SMR404/WearableCapacityMonitor/android/README.md

 I ran out of time to really make a competent application for android (First time android developer, here).
-The current android-wear program has only been tested on my Moto 360 sport and has no menu to select the mac address the raspberry pi to which it connects.
+The current android-wear program has only been tested on my Moto 360 sport and has no menu to select the Bluetooth address of the raspberry pi to which it connects.
 This means that the mac address of the pi is hardcoded (gasp) into the program and you need to change it build it yourself.
 This is pretty much a vital feature that is missing from the app.